lostRSEs/escape-room/intro.md

 You are a researcher in the classics department.

-To advance in your research, you must look for and compare occurences of a specific expression throughout a corpus of ancient greek texts.
-The corpus consists of over 20 texts, so it would be a very time consuming task to do manually.
+As part of your current research project, you have become interested in the life of a woman called Fabrica Collaborare, who lived in Roman Britain.

+There's not much written specifically about Fabrica, but you have seen her name mentioned in several texts from that time.
+You are not looking forward to the task of having to look at lots more texts to find out where Fabrica - and the Collaborare family - are mentioned.

-On your way back from the library, a fellow researcher tells you about the RSE group...
+On your way out of the library to get a cup of coffee, you meet your colleague Priya, and tell her about your problem.
+She tells you about a group at the university who might be able to help.
+You haven't heard of the RSE team before: Priya tells you that 'RSE' stands for Research Software Engineering, and that their office is in room 20.21.

-<a href="/ah-software-escape-room/office.md"><button>Go to RSE office</button></a>
+<a href="/ah-software-escape-room/office.md"><button>Go to room 20.21</button></a>